About this guide¶

 Workflow #1: "Edit on GitHub" if you would like to contribute to the official documentation and need an easy introduction to editing documentation directly on GitHub.
 This does not require any development tools, you just need a browser and a GitHub account.

 Workflow #2: "Local editing and rendering with Docker" if you would like to contribute to the official documentation and are already familiar with Git and Docker

 Rendering the documentation with Docker if you would like to start with rendering the documentation locally with Docker.

 This document was originally written by Martin Bless.

-Special thanks goes to Xavier Perseguers for writing some of the original texts on the TYPO3 Wiki and elsewhere.
-Part of the texts have been moved to this document or at least used as a basis.
+Special thanks to Xavier Perseguers, who wrote some of the original texts in the retired TYPO3 Wiki and elsewhere.
+Some of the texts have been incorporated into this document or at least served as a basis.

 Further chapters like Common pitfalls, reST & Sphinx cheat sheet, Contribute to the TYPO3 documentation, Basic principles, How to document an extension and How You Can Help were added by Sybille Peters.